 Problem ecosystems: A perspective on understanding and addressing complex social system challenges

-In a recent post, I asked what design thinking can do better to create more impact and value in complex systemic-level problems of the kind found in health and social care, the built and natural environment, education, global development and in many markets and industries.
-I argued that despite best efforts, many design thinking-led solutions are adding only limited value in such contexts.
+What can design thinking can do better to create more impact and value in complex systemic-level problems of the kind found in health and social care, the built and natural environment, education, global development and in many markets and industries.
+Despite best efforts, many design thinking-led solutions are adding only limited value in such contexts.
 They suffer from low take-up, do not scale and are not deployed on a sustained basis.

 In this follow-up, I offer some perspectives and prescriptions for addressing the limitations of design thinking in the context of complex system problems.
 I do so by exploring three questions: